This part of the toolkit offers some quick tips on effectively using social media, hashtags and all.

 Requesting Social Media Shares

 Social media messaging for programs or departments are often niche specific.
-If you feel your content is relevant to a broader audience, please send it to Erin Baynham to share it on our official channels.
+If you feel your content is relevant to a broader audience, please submit them via our creative request form to share on our official channels.
 This usually works best on Facebook and Twitter.

 Instagram Story Board